TrinadhGorrela/Java-Calculator-GUI/README.md

  Java Swing Calculator

-A stylish and functional **Java Swing Calculator** built by **Trinadh**.
-This calculator supports basic arithmetic and power operations with a user-friendly graphical interface.
+A stylish and functional **Java Swing Calculator** developed by **Siva Satya Trinadh Gorrela**, featuring basic arithmetic and power operations in a user-friendly GUI.

 ----------------------------------------------------------------------------------------------------------